 - (1) G. Tyson Tuttle was CEO during FY2020 and FY2021, and R. Matthew Johnson became CEO in FY2022, effective January 2, 2022.
-The dollar amounts reported in column (b) are the amounts of total compensation reported for the CEO for each corresponding year in the "Total" column of the Summary Compensation Table above. - (2) The Compensation Actually Paid Schedule shown below sets forth the adjustments made during each year represented in the Pay Versus Performance Table to arrive at the "compensation actually paid" to our Chief Executive Officer. - (3) During FY2020, our non-CEÓ NEOs were John Hollister, Brandon Tolany, D. Mark Thompson, and R. Matthew Johnson.
+The dollar amounts reported in column (b) are the amounts of total compensation reported for the CEO for each corresponding year in the "Total" column of the Summary Compensation Table. - (2) The Compensation Actually Paid Schedule shown below sets forth the adjustments made to arrive at the "compensation actually paid" to our Chief Executive Officer. - During FY2020, our non-CEO NEOs were John Hollister, Brandon Tolany, D. Mark Thompson, and R. Matthew Johnson.
 During FY2021, our non-CEO NEOs were R. Matthew Johnson, John Hollister, Brandon Tolany, and Sandeep Kumar.
-During FY2022, our non-CEO NEOs were John Hollister, Brandon Tolany, and Sandeep Kumar.
-The dollar amounts reported in column (d) represent the average of the compensation reported for the non-CEO NEOs for each corresponding year in the "Total" column of the Summary Compensation Table. - (4) The Compensation Actually Paid Schedule shown below sets forth the adjustments made during each year represented in the Pay Versus Performance Table to arrive at the average "compensation actually paid" to our non-CEO NEOs. - (5) Represents the company's common stock cumulative TSR on a fixed investment of \$100 over the FY starting from the market close on the last trading day of FY2019 through the end of each applicable year in the table, assuming reinvestment of any dividends. - (6) Represents the cumulative TSR of the PHLX Semiconductor Index, the Company's peer group for this purpose, on a fixed investment of \$100 over the FY starting from the market close on the last trading day of FY2019 through the end of each applicable year in the table. - (7) GAAP Net Income as reported under the Company's Consolidated Statements of Income on Form 10-K for the applicable year. - (8) Refers to the GAAP Revenue as reported under the Company's Consolidated Statements of Income on Form 10-K for the applicable year.
-The amount shown for FY2021 included \$205,712,000 to adjust for the revenue earned in the divested infrastructure and automotive business of the Company through July 3, 2021 of that year, as more fully discussed under Note 3, Discontinued Operations, in our Form 10-K for the fiscal year ended December 31, 2022.
+During FY2022 and FY2023, our non-CEO NEOs were John Hollister, Brandon Tolany, and Sandeep Kumar.
+The dollar amounts reported in column (d) represent the average of the compensation reported for the NEOs for each corresponding year in the "Total" column of the Summary Compensation Table. - (4) The Compensation Actually Paid Schedule shown below sets forth the adjustments made to arrive at the average "compensation actually paid" to our non-CEO NEOs for FY2023. - (5) Represents the Company's common stock cumulative TSR on a fixed investment of \$100 over the FY starting from the market close on the last trading day of FY2019 through the end of each appliable year in the table, assuming reinvestment of any dividends. - (6) Represents the cumulative TSR of the PHLX Semiconductor Index, the Company's peer group for this purpose, on a fixed investment of \$100 over the FY starting from the market close on the last trading day of FY2019 through the end of each applicable year in the table. - (7) GAAP Net Income as reported under the Company's Consolidated Statements of Income on Form 10-K of the applicable year. - (8) Refers to the GAAP Revenue as reported under the Company's Consolidated Statements of Income on Form 10-K of the applicable year.
+The amount shown for FY2021 included \$205,712,000 to adjust for the revenue earned in the divested infrastructure and automotive business of the Company through July 3, 2021 of that year, as more fully discussed under Note 3, Discontinued Operations, in our Form 10-K for the most recently completed fiscal year.
 The amount shown for FY2020 is the Company's GAAP revenue as originally reported in Form 10-K for the year prior to the business divestiture.